firstfault/Trinity/README.md

 # Trinity
-Trinity is a lightning-fast software reverse engineering suite for the Java bytecode architecture with a great focus on reliability and reducing work for the reverse engineer.
+Trinity is a powerful lightning-fast software reverse engineering suite for the Java bytecode architecture.

 ## Features
 - Databases